Issue 5, March 2021

-Read the online version of RA Watch 4 on medical registries
+Read the online version of RA Watch 5 on one year of COVID-19

 Dr Séverine Méance, Centre Hospitalier Universitaire Vaudois, CTU Lausanne